Legacy Systems are not the problem.

 What has worked for us?

 We do a scoping project that digs out all the information above and turns it into a pro-forma data table.
 We also provide a Technology Summary that lists the tech stack required to build and connect our tech to the client’s core.
+Importantly, it also scopes the cost to the company of the employee’s time to install and train on the new system.

 Sometimes our prospective client takes the deck and runs with it.
 Other times, we get invited to make the presentation.
 In either case, the possibilities and the numbers are quite clear.